What Is Workers Compensation Insurance?

 Each State will determine the features of workers compensation such as;

-- The amount of benefits to which an employee is entitled.
+- The number of benefits to which an employee is entitled.

 - The covered impairments and injuries.